CeraVe vs Clinique—which of these two heavyweight brands has the best moisturizer for your skin?

-CeraVe vs Clinique - which of these two heavyweight brands has the best moisturiser for your skin?
-If you’re looking for a super-hydrating face cream to remedy dry, flaky skin and keep patchiness at bay, CeraVe Moisturising Cream and Clinique Moisture Surge are two of the best moisturisers for dry skin out there.
-Both have a lot to offer in terms of skin-soothing properties and nourishing ingredients, but which one is right for you?
+If you’re looking for a super-hydrating face cream to remedy dry, flaky skin and keep patchiness at bay, CeraVe Moisturizing Cream and Clinique Moisture Surge are two of the best moisturizers for dry skin out there.
+When it comes to how to choose moisturizer, it's all about knowing what the ingredients are.
+Both of these have a lot to offer in terms of skin-soothing properties and nourishing ingredients, but which one is right for you?

-- Targets: Very dry skin on the face and body
+- Targets: Perfect for very dry skin on the face and body

 - USP: No-nonsense hydration, gentle enough even for the most sensitive skin